Neko 1.99.1

 and finalize

 contain the actual implementations.
-They must also be interfaced to the internal procedures user_init_modules
+They must also be associated to the internal procedures inside, inside user_setup

 :